nf-core/sarek/docs/INSTALL.md

 This small tutorial will explain to you how to install and run Sarek on a small sample test data on any POSIX compatible system (Linux, Solaris, OS X, etc).

-To use this pipeline, you need to have a working version of Nextflow installed, Reference files and Docker or Singularity to facilitate the use of other tools.
-You can use a small reference genome as testing
+To use this pipeline, you need to have a working version of Nextflow installed, Reference files and Docker or Singularity as a container engine.
+You can use a small reference genome as testing.

 - See the [Install Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - See the [Reference files documentation](REFERENCES.md)